abinrajmk8/SecureShield/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under a custom non-commercial license.
+You may use, modify, and share it for personal and educational purposes only.

+**Commercial use is strictly prohibited without written permission.**

+**Feel free to contact for any queries:** [abinrajmk8@gmail.com](mailto:abinrajmk8@gmail.com)